$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Introduction

 \section{Introduction}

 A central task in machine learning is to specify a function or set of functions that best generalises to new data.
-Stochastic processes~\cite{ross1996} provide a mathematically elegant way to define a class of functions, where each element from a stochastic process is a (usually infinite) collection of random variables.
-Popular examples of stochastic processes in machine learning are Gaussian processes \cite{Rasmussen2006}, Dirichlet processes \cite{antoniak1974}, log Gaussian-Cox processes \cite{Moller_LGCP}, Hawkes processes \cite{Hawkes1971}, Mondrian processes \cite{Roy2009} and Gauss-Markov processes \cite{Lindgren2011}.
-Many of these processes are intimately connected with popular techniques in deep learning, for example, both the infinite width limit of a single layer neural network and the evolution of a deep neural network by gradient descent are Gaussian processes \cite{Jacot2018,Neal1996}.
+Stochastic processes \citep{ross1996,pavliotis2014stochastic} provide a mathematically elegant way to define a class of functions, where each element from a stochastic process is a (usually infinite) collection of random variables.
+Popular examples of stochastic processes in computational statistics and machine learning are Gaussian processes \citep{Rasmussen2006}, Dirichlet processes \citep{antoniak1974}, log-Gaussian Cox processes \citep{Moller_LGCP}, Hawkes processes \citep{Hawkes1971}, Mondrian processes \citep{Roy2009} and Gauss-Markov processes \citep{Lindgren2011}.
+Many of these processes are intimately connected with popular techniques in deep learning, for example, both the infinite width limit of a single layer neural network and the evolution of a deep neural network by gradient descent are Gaussian processes \citep{Neal1996,Jacot2018}.
 However, while stochastic processes have many favourable properties, they are often cumbersome to work with in practice.
-For example, inference and prediction using a Gaussian process requires matrix inversions that scale cubicly with data size, log Gaussian Cox processes require the evaluation of an intractable integral and Markov processes are often highly correlated.
+For example, inference and prediction using a Gaussian process requires matrix inversions that scale cubicly with data size, log-Gaussian Cox processes require the evaluation of an intractable integral and Markov processes are often highly correlated.
 Bayesian inference can be even more challenging due to complex high dimensional posterior topologies.
-Gold standard evaluation of posterior expectations is done by Markov Chain Monte Carlo (MCMC) sampling, but high auto-correlation, narrow typical sets \cite{Betancourt2017} and poor scalability have prevented use in big data/model settings.
-A plethora of approximation algorithms exists \cite{Minka2001,Ritter2018,Lakshminarayanan2017,Welling2011,Blundell2015}, but few have asymptotic guarantees and, more troubling, even fewer actually yield accurate posterior estimates \cite{Yao2018,huggins2019,hoffman2013stochastic,yao2019quality}.
-In this paper, rather than relying on approximate Bayesian inference to solve complex models, we extend variational autoencoders (VAE)~\cite{Kingma2014b,rezende2014stochastic} to develop portable models that can work with state-of-the-art Bayesian MCMC software such as Stan \cite{Carpenter2017a}.
+Gold standard evaluation of posterior expectations is done by Markov Chain Monte Carlo (MCMC) sampling, but high auto-correlation, narrow typical sets \citep{Betancourt2017} and poor scalability have prevented use in big data and complex model settings.
+A plethora of approximation algorithms exist \citep{Minka2001,Ritter2018,Lakshminarayanan2017,Welling2011,Blundell2015}, but few actually yield accurate posterior estimates \citep{Yao2018,huggins2019,hoffman2013stochastic,yao2019quality}.
+In this paper, rather than relying on approximate Bayesian inference to solve complex models, we extend variational autoencoders (VAE)~\citep{Kingma2014b,rezende2014stochastic} to develop portable models that can work with state-of-the-art Bayesian MCMC software such as Stan \citep{Carpenter2017a}.
 Inference on the resulting models is tractable and yields accurate posterior expectations and uncertainty.